LLNL/conduit/src/docs/sphinx/relay_mpi.rst

 Relay MPI
 ===================

 The Conduit Relay MPI library enables MPI communication using conduit::Node instances as payloads.
 It provides two categories of functionality: :ref:`mpi_known_schema_methods` and :ref:`mpi_generic_methods`.
-These categories balance flexibly and performance tradeoffs.
+These categories balance flexibility and performance tradeoffs.
 In all cases the implementation tries to avoid unnecessary reallocation, subject to the constraints of MPI's API input requirements.